Marriage & Divorce

 The tactical domination

-The parties end up with a template, which might or might not achieve long term goals for themselves or for their children, often with a good deal of bitterness, rigidity and distrust.
+The parents end up with a template, which might or might not achieve long term goals for themselves or for their children, often with a good deal of bitterness, rigidity and distrust.
 The schedule might disrupt important parts of their lives and the children’s lives.
 An “every other Thanksgiving” might be at the cost of important family traditions.
 An every other weekend might disrupt religious training.
 Summers might be incoherent with missed opportunities for activities, social development and education.

 Building a schedule inductively is the reverse and treats each part of the schedule as important to the long term goals of the parties.
-Presume that the process began with questions about the parties long term goals for their children and assume that both parties want their children to have a good family experience for the remainder of their minority.
+Presume that the process began with questions about the parties long-term goals for their children and assume that both parties want their children to have a good family experience for the remainder of their minority.
 In an inductive approach, the next question is, “What are your goals for Mother’s Day and Father’s Day – how do they fit into your long term goals?”
 The holiday schedule is built one holiday at a time, always focused on goals for the holiday and long term family goals.
 The inductive process continues with vacations, summer weekends and weekdays, other school breaks weekends during the school year and school days.
 Even days can be inductively planned.
 Summer days, for example, might be at one house because the parent is a teacher and available, and the evenings and nights might be at the other house.
 Wednesdays can be with one parent, except the other parent might have the child for confirmation classes for four hours.
 The result is that piece by piece, a schedule is built inductively, one that is based on the goals of the parties.

 The same process can be followed with financial planning.
 Child support or spousal support can be determined inductively and be substantially more effective, when building a support plan inductively based on goals.
 Decisions about assets and debts can also be inductive rather than deductive, and the plan can be substantially superior in accomplishing the goals of the parties.